elastic-interval/pretenst-com/_drafts/2020-07-06-radial-tension.md

 So, as expected, with radial tension the bars are suspended in space the same way as with triangular tension, but the **behavior** is very different!

 When stressed, this version of the 6-strut tensegrity can be easily flattened.
 The omni-rotation that you get used to with these 6-strut tensegrities is **completely absent!**.

+Sometimes we might think of replacing the tension triangles with something, perhaps with a fabric triangle.
+This experiment makes me realize that a fabric triangle would behave very differently, because it would be a middle ground between the original and this one.

 [triangle]: https://pretenst.com/images/2020-06/final-3.jpg
 [radial-1]: https://pretenst.com/images/2020-07/radial-1.jpg